Heralding entangled optical photons from a microwave quantum processor: Performance analysis

-Two leading sources of erasure error are optical photon loss and mechanical thermal noise.
+The two leading sources of erasure error are optical photon loss and mechanical thermal noise.
 Photons are lost due to absorption and scattering in the microwave-optics transducer.
 Intrinsic optical quality factors above 2 million can keep this error below \SI{10}{\percent} given common external coupling rates of 1 GHz.
-Piezo-optomechanical transducers~\cite{mirhosseini_superconducting_2020,chan_optimized_2012, meenehan_pulsed_2015, maccabe_nano-acoustic_2020, meesala_non-classical_2023} may reach this value given improvements in optical quality which have already been demonstrated in similar photonic crystals~\cite{asano_photonic_2017}.
+Piezo-optomechanical transducers~\cite{mirhosseini_superconducting_2020, meenehan_pulsed_2015, maccabe_nano-acoustic_2020, meesala_non-classical_2024} may reach this value given the order-of-magnitude improvements in optical quality that have already been demonstrated in similar photonic crystals~\cite{asano_photonic_2017}.
+So far, transducers have not explicitly been optimized with this goal in mind.

 Thermal noise in the mechanics or qubits can falsely herald the excitation of a Bell pair.
 This will produce the same state as a correctly heralded Bell pair followed by optical photon loss.
-It is therefore important that the mechanical mode is in its ground state at the beginning of each clock cycle, and that optical absorption ~\cite{maccabe_nano-acoustic_2020} does not heat up the mechanical mode appreciably before its phonons are swapped to the superconducting qubit.
-Pristine silicon optomechanical crystals heat up slowly enough that it can be ignored on the timescale of Bell-state preparation~\cite{maccabe_nano-acoustic_2020, ren_two-dimensional_2020}.
-However, adding piezoelectric elements introduces new sources of optical absorption and mechanical loss, which cause the mechanical mode to heat up within \SI{100}{\nano\second}~\cite{mirhosseini_superconducting_2020, chiappina_design_2023}.
-Designing the mechanical mode to be predominantly silicon-like may reduce the heating close to that of optomechanical crystals~\cite{chiappina_design_2023}.
-Qubit erasure errors from thermal noise can likely be kept below \SI{10}{\percent}.
-We expect thermal effects to mostly limit the repetition rate.
+Therefore, it is important that the mechanical mode is in its ground state at the beginning of each clock cycle, and that optical absorption ~\cite{maccabe_nano-acoustic_2020} does not heat up the mechanical mode appreciably before its phonons are swapped to the superconducting qubit.
+Pristine silicon OMCs heat up slowly enough that it can be tolerated on the timescale of Bell-state preparation~\cite{maccabe_nano-acoustic_2020, ren_two-dimensional_2020}.
+However, the addition of piezoelectric elements currently causes the mechanical mode to heat up within \SI{100}{\nano\second}~\cite{mirhosseini_superconducting_2020, chiappina_design_2023}.
+Designing the mechanical mode to be predominantly silicon-like may reduce the heating close to that of OMCs~\cite{chiappina_design_2023}.
+Qubit erasure errors from thermal noise can then be kept below \SI{10}{\percent}.